yichen928/ActiveFT/README.md

 python -m torch.distributed.launch --nproc_per_node=2 --master_port 29501 --use_env main.py --clip-grad 2.0 --eval_interval 50 --data-set ${DATASET (one of the three: CIFAR10SUBSET, CIFAR100SUBSET or IMNETSUBSET)} --subset_ids ${JSON file for selected subset} --resume ${checkpoint (.pth) to be finetuned} --output_dir ${OUTPUT DIR}
 ```
-The finetuning process may be sensitive to batch size or learning rate.
+The finetuning process may be very sensitive to batch size or learning rate.
 To reproduce the number in the paper, we strongly recommend you to use the above command with 2 GPUs.
 If you prefer to finetune on a single GPU, you may need to double the batch size or half the learning rate.

 ## Acknowledgment